Sparkplug84/MilestoneProject1/README.md

 ### Strategy

 My goal for the website was to make it simple to understand and easy to navigate.
 Being a gardening business green was an obvious choice for a colour theme but I also tried to make it a little subtle.
-The logo and footer sharing the same green colour end complemented with some light grey and white throughout the site along with a pale green for the menu.
+The logo and footer sharing the same green colour and complemented with some light grey and white throughout the site along with a pale green for the menu.

 ### Scope